ChristopherDuggan/JavaBeginnersGuide/chapter05/self-test/self-test.md

     // ...
     if(a & b)...`

-It is a boolean operator because it is being used as the test in a conditional expression.
+It is a logical operator because the operands are booleans

 11. Is it an error to overrun the end of an array?
 Is it an error to index an array with a negative value?